 “They Prevailed” (“Te naddelyaha”, 1986) Kiran Kolarov, with Antoniy Ghenov in the part of Zhivkov.

-These three films were highly budgeted epics, based on “documentary” material to fictionally narrate the story of Zhivkov’s younger years before September 9th, 1944.
-Some real events were revealed but as for our hero, truthfulness of facts is to be cautiously approached.
-At this particular time, disregard for facts, change of fact for fiction and swap of wishful thinking for reality forced their way in full swing.
+These three films were high-budget epics based on “documentary” material to narrate the fictional story of Zhivkov’s younger years before September 9th, 1944.
+Some real events were revealed but as for our hero, the truthfulness of facts was approached cautiously.
+At this particular time, disregard for facts, replacement of fiction for fact and swapping of wishful thinking for reality made forceful progress.

-What part did Zhivkov really play in the eve of September 9th 1944?
+What part did Zhivkov really play on the eve of September 9th 1944?

 What did he actually do when Bulgarian society fought for the salvation of the Jewish people?